QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 they allow us to analyze how the various taxes distort production and consumption decisions.

-In the [experiment section](cf:experiments), we shall see how variations in government tax plan affects the transition path and equilibrium.
+In the [experiment section](cf:experiments), we shall see how variations in government tax plan affect the transition path and equilibrium.

 ### Budget constraints

-Now we have all the elements to write down budget constraints for representative household and government
+Now we have all the elements to write down budget constraints for the representative household and government.

 Household maximizes {eq}`eq:utility` under the budget constraint: